MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/invoke-akshcirotatecacertificate.md

 ## Description

-Rotates the the Cloudagent CA certificates. **This command will cause some service downtime and should be used with caution.**
+Rotates the Cloudagent CA certificates. **This command will cause some service downtime and should be used with caution.**

 ## Examples